dynamiqs/dynamiqs/docs/tutorials/closed-system.md

 # Closed systems

-This tutorial introduces the quantum state for a closed quantum system, describes its evolution with the Schrödinger equation, and explains two principal numerical approaches to simulate the evolution: computing the propagator or solving the ODE iteratively.
+This tutorial introduces the quantum state for a closed quantum system, describes its evolution with the Schrödinger equation, and explains two common numerical methods to simulate the evolution: computing the propagator or solving the ODE iteratively.

 ***